ufcw_logo.jpg

 In accordance with the UFCW International Constitution, financial aid is only payable to union members who have been on strike or locked out for at least 14 days in succession.
 Also in accordance with the Constitution, there is no picket pay for the first 7 days of a strike or lockout.
 Unions often encourage members to find alternate employment to supplement any loss of income during a labour dispute.

 Picket captains will work with members on scheduling their picketing hours, with consideration for our need to ensure coverage is maintained at all picketing locations.
-Alternative duties may be available for members who are unable to walk a picket line.
+If you need a special arrangement to accommodate a second job while also picketing, we will work with you.

 I have already booked my vacation.
 Will I get paid for my vacation?